 If this works, which we very highly doubt, there are endless unpleasant common side effects of antidepressants including headaches, low libido and weight gain - so you may get very slightly bigger boobs, but the after-effects won't be worth it.

 Breast massage is another recommendation to stimulate growth.
 This is untrue and with there is no supporting evidence to show that massaging your breasts will make them bigger.

 And an 'honourable' mention for the questionable recommendations category goes to breast enhancement foods.
 Certain oestrogen rich foods which will allegedlymake your boobs bigger include grapefruit, kale, tofu and rice; they may not increase your breast size but they will give you a nice healthy diet - so you can enjoy and hope for the best.

 If you want bigger breasts and creams, massage and kale haven't worked for you, then, in theory, the answer is yes... breast augmentation surgery is a good option.
 But we do have a couple of questions:

 Do you want breast surgery because it will significantly improve your life and boost your confidence levels?

 Or do you a boob job to look more like social influencers on Instagram in their special Instagram world (which is categorically not real life)?

-Our team will talk to anyone who visits us about their motivation for having surgery, but on a serious note before you really think about going ahead you need to be honest with yourself about why you want to have surgery, and decide whether it really is a good enough reason.
+Our team will talk to anyone who visits us about their motivation for having surgery, but before you really think about going ahead, you need to be honest with yourself about why you want to have surgery, and decide whether it really is a good enough reason.

 Admittedly this was a very brief guide, if you have more questions about breast enhancement we do have a frequently asked questions page which might help.